TheBabigoon/Discord-Bot/README.md

 # Babigoon's Discord Bot
+this is my first discord bot
-How to run it?
+#How to run it?
 place your token on config.js
-run start.sh
+\n run start.sh